spacedmonkey/wp-rest-blocks/readme.txt

 == Changelog ==

+= 0.3.1 =
+* Update translations

 = 0.3.0 =
 * Improve support for block that have attributes that use query source type.
 * Improve error handling for those that install this plugin without using composer.

 = 0.2.1 =
 * Update dependency.